gavlaaaaaaaa/gavlaaaaaaaa/_posts/2020-10-16-tesla-next-full-self-driving-release-quantum-leap.md

 I’m excited to see how the car now evolves once this re-write comes to more cars in the next year or so and starts allowing proper, no human intervention, A to B autonomous driving in a general capacity.
 I know I’ll feel safer using this functionality knowing my car sees this new birdseye view of the world instead of the noisy and unintelligible view it has at the minute.

 What do you think about this re-write, do you think Tesla has finally nailed it?
-I’d love to hear your thoughts below.
+I’d love to hear your thoughts on Twitter.